charliedevelopment/vagrant-craft-environment/README.md

 ],
 ```

 Normally this would symlink the given path to the `/vendor` folder where Composer packages are installed, in addition to making the appropriate changes to the package manifests, autoloaders, and `composer.lock` files. **Keep in mind, doing this within VirtualBox's sync filesystem won't use symlinking, and instead copies the files**.
-This process takes us a step further, allowing our non-public package to be installed to Composer, where we can then make edits to the underlying files in the `/vendor` directory.
+This process takes us a step further, allowing our non-public package to be installed to Composer, where we can then make edits to the underlying files in the `/vendor` folder.

 > Keep in mind that while this method may be fairly direct, it has limitations.
-Updates made directly to packages in the `/vendor` directory aren't picked up by `composer install` and `composer update` commands, meaning changes to version numbers and package information won't be reflected.
+Updates made directly to packages in the `/vendor` folder aren't picked up by `composer install` and `composer update` commands, meaning changes to version numbers and package information won't be reflected.
 In the case of Craft plugins, there are even more internal functions of Craft that are run on plugin install/uninstall that may not function properly on in-place edits (notice how plugins have package types of `craft-plugin` and not `library`).

 ---